monetamio/docs/en/framework/modules/security/README.md

 #### `security.login`(username, password, callback) <a name="security_login" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

+This function will attempt to log-in the current user based on the provided `username` and `password` andwill perform the provded `callback` function if successful.

 <a href="#docs_home"><small>- back to top</small></a>

 --------------------------------------------------------------------------------

 #### `security.logout`() <a name="security_logout" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

+This functon will log-out the current user and then reload the page.

 <a href="#docs_home"><small>- back to top</small></a>